 Most people learn their first civics lesson while sitting in a classroom, but Kara Hahn first remembers serving the public while riding in the back of pickup truck with her dad after Hurricane Gloria ravaged Long Island back in 1985.
-As a volunteer firefighter, Ron Gerry showed Kara and her brother Kevin and sister Kristin what it means to make a difference in people’s lives.
+As a volunteer firefighter, her father showed Kara and her siblings what it means to make a difference in people’s lives.
 For days, they worked side-by-side with other community members to clear downed trees from the roadways.
 And, as she drives these same roadways now with her daughters Karina and Hope, Kara continues to be inspired by those early lessons and seeks to instill that same sense of civic responsibility in her children.

 In 2011, residents of the Fifth Legislative District elected Kara to be their voice on the Suffolk County Legislature.
 As your representative, Kara’s mission has been to make government more open and responsive by passing legislation that strengthens the County’s central mission of protecting public health and safety.

-- To require the County to test our groundwater for the emerging contaminant 1 to 4 dioxane - a Group B2 probable human carcinogen
+- to require the County to test our groundwater for the emerging contaminant 1-4 dioxane - a Group B2 probable human carcinogen;

-- For county building projects to review green infrastructure options and assess vulnerability to sea water rise
+- to review green infrastructure options and assess vulnerability to sea water rise; and

 She has also been instrumental in modernizing the County’s land preservation program so that it will remain an important tool in protecting ground and drinking water and our quality of life.